vulppi-dev/IntREST/README.md

 yarn dev
 ```

-The development server will spin up, and you can now start building your IntelliREST application.
+The development server will spin up, and you can now start building your IntREST application.

-By following these steps, you'll have a IntelliREST project up and running, ready for you to begin developing your RESTful APIs with ease.
+By following these steps, you'll have a IntREST project up and running, ready for you to begin developing your RESTful APIs with ease.

 ---

 ### Manual Installation

-To manually install `@vulppi/intelli-rest`, follow these steps:
+To manually install `@vulppi/intrest`, follow these steps:

 #### 1. Create a New Project